Ami Shudhu Cheyechi Tomay

 Ami Shudhu Cheyechi Tomay is a 2014 Indo-Bangladesh joint production Bengali-language romantic action film directed by Ashok Pati and Anonno Mamun and produced by Ashok Dhanuka under the banner of Eskay Movies.
 The film was co-produced by Action Cut Entertainment.
 The film features Bengali actors Ankush Hazra, Subhashree Ganguly and Vikram Chatterjee in the lead roles.
 It is a co-production of India and Bangladesh.
 The music for the film was composed by Savvy Gupta, Hridoy Khan and Akassh.

-This is the fourth collaboration between Ankush and Eskay Movies, after Idiot, Kanamachi, and Khiladi.
-This is the third collaboration between Subhasree and Eskay Movies, after Khokababu and Khoka 420.
+This was the fourth collaboration between Ankush and Eskay Movies, after Idiot, Kanamachi, and Khiladi.
+This was the third collaboration between Subhasree and Eskay Movies, after Khokababu and Khoka 420.
 This is also Ankush and Subhasree's first Indo-Bangladeshi joint venture film.